trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 1. `did:webs` DID documents MUST be pure JSON.
 They MAY be processed as JSON-LD by prepending an `@context` if consumers of the documents wish.
 1. All hashes, cryptographic keys, and signatures MUST be represented as [[ref: CESR]] strings.
 This is an approach similar to multibase, making them self-describing and terse.

-* See the implementors guide for more information about the [[def: KERI event stream chain of custody]]
+To better understand the cryptographically verifiable data structures used, see the implementors guide description of the [[def: KERI event stream chain of custody]]

+To understand the KERI AID commands resulting in the [[ref: KERI Event Stream]] and the corresponding `did:webs` DID document see the original [[ref: did:webs Reference Implementation]] [GETTING STARTED guide](https://github.com/hyperledger-labs/did-webs-resolver/blob/main/GETTING_STARTED.md).

 In KERI the calculated values that result from processing the [[ref: KERI event stream]] are referred to as the "current key state" and expressed in the Key State Notice (KSN) record.
 An example of a KERI KSN record can be seen here: